 System and Solution Architect/Engineering support solution development by providing, communicating and evolving the broader technology and architectural view of the solution.

-While providing a general view of solution architecture, Architect/Engineering enables those who implement value by empowering them to make local decisions, allowing a faster flow of work and better economics.
+Both involve close collaboration with business stakeholders, teams, customers, suppliers, and third-party stakeholders in defining the technology infrastructure, decomposing solutions, and systems into components and subsystems, and defining and managing their interfaces and APIs.
+While providing a general view of solution architecture, Architect/Engineering enables those who implement value by empowering them to make local decisions, allowing faster flow of work and better economics.

 - Actively participate in the Continuous Exploration process as part of the Continuous Delivery Pipeline, especially with enabler Epics